fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 - So that you don't destroy your UGENE files and projects, immediately save the `.gb` file as another name, preferably in a new directory.
 Once it is saved you are ready to edit it safely.

-- The sequence will be placed right before the `//` at the end of the `.gb` gile.
-It has to be prefixed by a signal.
+- The sequence will be placed right before the `//` found at the end of the `.gb` gile.
+The sequence has to be prefixed by a signal.
 Therefore on the line just above `//`, type `ORIGIN` and hit return.
-Now that you have the `ORIGIN` signal that indicates a sequence follows, you paste in the sequence in the next line.
+Now that you have the `ORIGIN` signal that indicates a sequence follows, you are ready to paste in the sequence on the next line.
-- Open in a text editor the sequence `.fa` file identified above and copy the sequence portion and then paste it on the line after `ORIGIN` in the `.gb` file you are making.
+- Open in a text editor the sequence `.fa` file identified above and copy the sequence portion and then paste it on the line after `ORIGIN` in the bridging `.gb` file you are making.

 When the last two steps are completed you now should have something looking like below: